The Art of War III: Retribution: Production

 The film was produced before The Art of War II: Betrayal, but shelved after Wesley Snipes contacted the producers about returning to the series.
 Though consideration was initially given to releasing it as a stand-alone film named "Intervention", it was ultimately released as the third The Art of War film.

 Reception

+Critical response

 The film received a strongly negative critical reaction.
 DVDtalk called the film "complete garbage", singling out the action sequences and Treach's performance.
 The Movie Scene had similar criticisms, describing the action as "boringly pedestrian", accusing Treach of having no charisma, and finding Warren Derosa's performance to be annoying.
 Movieman's Guide described the plot as "frankly nonsensical and just plain stupid", and criticised the poorly-staged gunfights, particularly the film's climax.